 25 Feb Top 10 best things to do in Oman

-With so many highlights it can be hard to figure out what to do in Oman, especially when you only have a few days in your busy schedule.
-That’s why iDrive 4×4 shares the top 10 best things you can do whilst visiting Oman.
+With so many highlights it can be hard to figure out what to do in Oman.
+Especially when you only have a few days in your busy schedule.
+That’s why iDrive4x4 shares the top 10 best things you can do whilst visiting Oman.
 This is the start of your perfect itinerary for Oman!

 1. Walk around Muscat

 Walking around the city center of Muscat gives you a great introduction to the Middle East.
-This safe, beautiful and easy to get-to city should be the start of every trip to Oman, to get a better understanding of the local culture.
+This safe, beautiful and easy to get-to city should be the start of every trip to Oman.
+Here you can get a better understanding of the local culture.

-Enjoy typical Omani food, visit the gates to the Palace of the Sultan, walk around Mutrah (the old city of Muscat), visit the Mutrah souq and the old fort.
+Enjoy typical Omani food, visit the gates to the Palace of the Sultan, walk around Mutrah (the old city of Muscat).
+You can also visit the Mutrah souq and the old fort.

 2. Visit Sultan Qaboos Grand Mosque